jeffreyadamo/AdamoLogics/README.md

  - I'm using BootstrapCDN to start this up, but am interested in utilizing more flexbox into my own CSS.

 More details to come...

+## Updates

+* 9/21/2022: Working on incorporating the Pandemic Pantry project into the hero banner instead of linking it to Heroku.
+Heroku nodes will no longer be free soon and I may need to bundle this over to a new server.